shaurya559/Induction-2025/README.md

 at 2:30 the small session is conducted by cosmic club . they  say about cosmic club . how it works and how to join

 the session is ended at 3:30
+<h1>DAY 4</h1>
+ENGLISH lecture started by Prof. Manjot kaur in Me sem hall from 9:30am to 10:30am .
+Firstly she introduced our selves and then she take our introduction . <br>

+after that the math lecture is started by  Prof. Rajbir kaur from 10:30am -11:30am she say about basic math concepts.
+Like matrix, differentiation, integration.....<br>

+After the math lecture. the BEEE lecture is started by Prof. Mandeep kaur from 11:30am - 12:30pm .
+She  say about electric current, voltage, resistance, circuit analysis, and the behavior of semiconductor devices.  <br>
+ The session is ended at 12:30